 In the recent years, hydrodynamic stability of shear flows has attracted significant attention.
 For the case of a Couette flow we mention only a partial list of rigorous analytical results \cite{BGM,Mas17,chen2018transition}.
 In \cite{almog2019stability} we have established similar estimates for the Orr-Sommerfeld operator, together with semigroup estimates for the linearized Navier-Stokes operator in the case where $|U^\prime|>0$ in $[-1,1]$ (see also the works of Chen, Wei, and Zhang \cite{chen2022linear} and of Jia \cite{jia2023uniform} for recent generalizations).
 In contrast with the present case the Orr-Sommerfeld operator has, when $|U^{\prime\prime}|>0$, a bounded resolvent in the half-plane $\Re\lambda\leq0$.\\

-The hydrodynamic stability of symmetric flows in a channel have been considered extensively in the Physics literature (cf. for instance \cite{drre04,orszag1971accurate,li44,to47}).
-These works, just like that of \cite{grenier2016spectral} all attempt to determine as function of $\beta$ the region in the $(\alpha,\Im\lambda)$ plane where the Orr-Sommerfeld is unstable.
-In a recent work, in \cite{ding2022enhanced} the stability of Poiseuille flow has been established for Navier-slip boundary condition, in which case the boundary condition $u^\prime(\pm1)=0$ in \eqref{eq:p29ab} is replaced by $u^{\prime\prime}(\pm1)=0$.
+The hydrodynamic stability of symmetric flows in a channel has been considered extensively in the Physics literature (cf. for instance \cite{drre04,orszag1971accurate,li44,to47}).
+These works, just like that of \cite{grenier2016spectral}, all attempt to determine as function of $\beta$ the region in the $(\alpha,\Im\lambda)$ plane where the Orr-Sommerfeld is unstable.
+In a recent work \cite{ding2022enhanced}, the stability of Poiseuille flow has been established in the case of a Navier-slip boundary condition.
+This means that the boundary condition $u^\prime(\pm1)=0$ in \eqref{eq:p29ab} is replaced by $u^{\prime\prime}(\pm1)=0$.
 The stability of a pipe Poiseuille flow has also been addressed in \cite{chen2019linear}.

-The rest of the contribution is arranged as follows.\\ In the next section we estimate the inverse norm of the inviscid (or Rayleigh) operator which is obtained by taking the formal limit of $\beta^{-1}\B_{\lambda,\alpha,\beta}^{\Df,\Nf}$ as $\beta\to \infty$.
-In Section~\ref{sec:3} we consider the Schr\"odinger operator \eqref{eq:p29} for a Neumann-Dirichlet setting (i.e., $u(1)=u^\prime(0)=0$).
-In Section~\ref{sec:4} we consider \eqref{eq:p29} for functions satisfying again $u^\prime(0)=0$ together with an integral condition instead of the Dirichlet condition at $x=1$.
-The estimation of the inverse norm of the Orr-Sommerfeld operator is carried out in Section \ref{sec:5}.
-Finally, in Section \ref{sec:6} we summarize the results of Section 5 and prove the main theorems.